trickvi/economics/README.rst

 -------

 economics is available under the GNU General Public License, version 3.
-See LIENCE for more details.
+See LICENCE for more details.